JeffersonLab/emu/README.md

     ant developdoc

-for developer-level documentation.
+for developer-level documentation (which is one displayed on emu webpages).
 To remove it:

     ant undoc